ernest-bruce/human-internet/humanity/humanity.md

 ### Values
-the human·internet values describe the behaviors expected of all participants in the ecosystem
+the **Human·Internet Values** describe the behaviors expected of all participants in the ecosystem
 · violations to these values are grounds for suspension or expulsion from the ecosystem
 · you can remember these values using the acronym RISE: